cakephp/docs/en/orm/table-objects.rst

 --------------------------

 An example of a BelongsToMany association is "Article BelongsToMany Tags", where the tags from one article are shared with others.
-BelongToMany is often referred to as "has and belongs to many", and is a "many to many" association.
+BelongsToMany is often referred to as "has and belongs to many", and is a "many to many" association.

 The main difference between hasMany and BelongsToMany is that a link between